Mast Cell Activation Syndrome: Symptoms and Solutions

 Cancer

 There is growing research on the relationship between mast cells and cancer (10).
-Researchers have found a significant increase in the prevalence for melanoma and cancers of the breast, cervix, ovaries, lungs, and thyroid in people with MCAS (11).
+Researchers have found a significant increase in the prevalence of melanoma and cancers of the breast, cervix, ovaries, lungs, and thyroid in people with MCAS (11).
 Mast cells can be directly activated by cancer cells.

 Mast cells appear to have a dual role in cancer.
 They can infiltrate tumors and function to promote or restrict tumor growth and invasiveness.
 By releasing chemokines and initiating an immune response, mast cells may lead to tumor eradication.
 However, mast cells may release other mediators that support tumor malignancy.
 Regulating mast cell activation, recruitment, and type of released mediators at the tumor site can be useful for managing and controlling tumor growth (12).